richardeschloss/nuxt-socket-io-docs/content/en/configuration.md

 → `emitEvt` is the event name to emit back to the server when the `watchProp` changes.
 If `watchProp` and the arrow "<--" are omitted, then `emitEvt` will double as the `watchProp`.

-→ Important NOTE: this syntax can now also work in the Vuex options for emitbacks, with ONE important difference.
+→ Important NOTE: this syntax can also work in the Vuex options, with ONE important difference.
 In Vuex (and Nuxt, specifically), the watch property path may require forward slashes "/".
 For example, if your stores folder has an "examples.js" file in it, with state properties "sample" and "sample2", watchProp would have to be specified as "examples/sample" and "examples/sample2".
 The exception to the rule is "index.js" which is treated as the stores root.
 I.e., "sample" in index.js would be referred to simply as "sample" and not "index/sample")

 ---